-The statutory auditors of the Issuer are KPMG Certified Auditors A.E., of 3 Stratigou Tombra Street, Aghia Paraskevi GR-15342, Athens (KPMG Athens).
-KPMG Athens were appointed for the first time on 2 April 2002.
-KPMG Athens is a member of the Institute of Certified Auditors and Accountants of Greece.
-The appointment of KPMG Certified Auditors A.E. as auditors was terminated for periods beginning on or after 1 January 2017.
+The statutory auditors of the Issuer are Deloitte Certified Public Accountants S.A.
+3a Fragkoklisias & Granikou str., Maroussi, Attika, 15125 Athens, Greece (Deloitte).
+Deloitte were appointed for the first time on 1 July 2017.
+Deloitte is a member of the Institute of Certified Auditors and Accountants of Greece.

-The consolidated and non-consolidated financial statements of the Issuer for the financial years ended 31 December 2015 and 31 December 2016 (incorporated by reference in this Base Prospectus) have been prepared in accordance with IFRS as adopted by the European Union and have been audited without qualification by KPMG Certified Auditors A.E.
-In July 2017, the Issuer announced that it had appointed Deloitte Certified Public Accountants S.A. whose address is 3a Fragkoklisias & Granikou str., Maroussi, Attika, 15125 Athens, Greece, as external auditor with effect from the 2017 financial year.

-The KPMG Athens, had no material interest in the Issuer, and Deloitte Certified Public Accountants S.A. has no material interest in the Issuer.
+The consolidated and non-consolidated financial statements of the Issuer for the financial years ended 31 December 2018 and 31 December 2017 (incorporated by reference in this Base Prospectus) have been prepared in accordance with IFRS as adopted by the European Union and have been audited without qualification by Deloitte Certified Public Accountants S.A.
+Deloitte Certified Public Accountants S.A. has no material interest in the Issuer.